-In § 4, the MMA provides limitations on the amount of marijuana that a "qualifying patient" or "primary caregiver" may possess and provides limitations on the amount and locations where such persons can keep marijuana plants.
-MCL 333.26424(a), (b).
-Because the limitations apply in part to "qualifying patients," as opposed to "patients" generally, one might be tempted to conclude that these limitations cannot apply to § 8, which refers only to a "patient."
+In § 4, the MMA provides limitations on the amount of marijuana that a "qualifying patient" or "primary caregiver" may possess and provides limitations on the locations where those persons can keep marijuana plants and the number of plants they may keep.
+MCL 333.26424(a) and (b).
+Because the § 4 limitations apply in part to "qualifying patients," as opposed to "patients" generally, one might be tempted to conclude that these limitations cannot apply to § 8, which refers only to a "patient."
 See MCL 333.26428(a)(1) to (3).
-But the defense provided under § 8 does apply to a "primary caregiver" and § 4(b) limits the amount of marijuana and marijuana plants that the caregiver may lawfully possess similar to that of a "qualifying patient" under § 4(a).
-See MCL 333.26428(a); MCL 333.26424(b).
+But the defense provided under § 8 does apply to a "primary caregiver," and § 4(b) limits the amount of marijuana and number of marijuana plants that the caregiver may lawfully possess similarly to how § 4(a) limits the amount of marijuana and number of marijuana plants that a qualifying patient may possess.
 Moreover, § 4(d) provides that there is a "presumption that a qualifying patient or primary caregiver is engaged in the medical use of marihuana" if he or she "is in possession of an amount of marihuana that does not exceed the amount allowed under this act."
 MCL 333.26424(d) (emphasis added).
 It is striking that the presumption provided under § 4(d) refers to the amount stated under this act, rather than under this section.
-Because the only true limitations on the amount of marijuana or marijuana plants that may be possessed are those stated under § 4, it appears that § 4(d) contemplates that the limitations stated under §§ 4(a) and 4(b) apply to the whole act.
-And it would seem absurd to permit a person who has not registered to possess marijuana and marijuana plants in excess of the amount permitted for those persons who comply with the registration requirements.
-In any event, it is not necessary to resolve this question because, after the decision in Redden, a different panel of this Court concluded that the limitations stated under §§ 4(a) and (b) do apply to the assertion of a defense under § 8.
+Because the only true limitations on the amount of marijuana or marijuana plants that may be possessed are those stated under § 4, it appears that § 4(d) contemplates that the limitations stated under § 4(a) and (b) apply to the whole act.
+And it would seem absurd to permit a person who has not registered to possess marijuana and marijuana plants in excess of the amounts permitted for those persons who comply with the registration requirements.
+In any event, it is not necessary to resolve this question because, after the decision in Redden, a different panel of this Court concluded that the limitations stated under § 4(a) and (b) do apply to the assertion of a defense under § 8.

-In King, Mich App slip op at 1-2, the defendant was charged with manufacturing marijuana after police officers discovered marijuana growing in a dog kennel in his backyard and in an unlocked living room closet.
+In King, 291 Mich App at 505-506, the defendant was charged with manufacturing marijuana after police officers discovered marijuana growing in a dog kennel in his backyard and in an unlocked living room closet.
 After the defendant had been bound over for trial, he moved for the dismissal of his charges under § 8 of the MMA.
-Id., slip op at 2.
-The trial court concluded that the defendant complied with the MMA and dismissed the charges against him.
 Id.
+The trial court concluded that the defendant had complied with the MMA and dismissed the charges against him.
+Id. at 506-507.